Main Northern railway line: Developments

 The line was hampered by the rugged terrain and a change of gauge at Wallangarra for traffic to Queensland.
 The line was superseded as the principal route to Brisbane by the completion of the North Coast Line in 1930.
 Despite being bypassed, the line remained busy for many years afterwards, with the line instead becoming the major freight link to the wheat and wool regions of northern and north-west New South Wales.

-In 1988, the newly elected Greiner State Government commissioned a report into the State Rail Authority by Booz Allen Hamilton.
+In 1988, the newly elected state government of Nick Greiner commissioned a report into the State Rail Authority by Booz Allen Hamilton.
 As a result, the line between Tenterfield and Wallangarra was closed.
 The last train to operate north of Tenterfield was an Australian Railway Historical Society charter on 15 January 1988 hauled by diesel locomotive 4487.
 The last train to operate north of Glen Innes was hauled by steam locomotive 3001 on 22 October 1989 after which the line was formally suspended from operations.

 Following the Northern Tablelands Express being truncated in February 1990, the line north of Tamworth saw little use until the Xplorer service was introduced to Armidale in October 1993.
 The line to Glen Innes was still open in July 1992 when diesel locomotive 4499 operated a crew training service.

 There have been attempts to revive freight or tourist traffic to as far as Glen Innes, although these plans have not yet succeeded.

 A section of the line between Waratah and Maitland is quadruple track, with one pair being used exclusively for coal trains within the Hunter Valley coal trains and the other pair being used by passenger trains and general freight.
 The coal tracks from Port Waratah join the line on the eastern side of the other tracks at Scholey Street Junction and pass underneath the other tracks at Hanbury Dive just west of Maud Street, continuing to Maitland on the western side of the other tracks.